CueSync/cuesync.github.io/site/content/2.0/examples.md

 description: CueSync is a JavaScript library designed to simplify the integration of interactive transcripts into multimedia content.
 Explore different ways to use CueSync with real examples.
 Each example shows a variation of the interactive transcript along with the code you need to implement it.
 ---

-## Basic usage
+## Getting Started

-Assuming you've added your media (audio or video) to your page and have the transcripts ready, include a `<div>` with the class `transcript-container`.
-This div will display the interactive transcript of the media.
+Assuming you've added your media (audio or video) to your page, have the transcript ready, and have correctly included the required CueSync JavaScript file, you're ready to use the component.

+Simply add a `<cue-sync>` element with the `transcript-path` attribute **set to the path of your transcript file**, and the `media` attribute **set to a CSS selector that matches your media element (e.g. #videoId or .audio-player)**.

 ```html
 <!-- Video -->